kilipan/nasin-toki/README.md

 ## transitives
 Sometimes, we come across strange constructions in toki pona.
-Things like `mi tomo e waso`[^Ke-Tami] look may confusing at first, but there are some simple strategies to interpret this.
+Things like `mi tomo e waso`[^Ke-Tami] may look confusing at first, but there are some simple strategies to interpret this.

-[^Ke-Tami] Thank you for the great example, jan Ke Tami!
+[^Ke-Tami]: Thank you for the great example, jan Ke Tami!

 When we use the construction `X li Y e Z` we usually mean one of three things, depending on [context](https://github.com/kilipan/nasin-toki#context):